mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Setup Primal Starting Values](@id ACSetupPrimalStartingValuesManual)
 In JuliaGrid, the assignment of starting primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function is executed.
 Starting primal values are determined based on the `generator` and `voltage` fields within the `ACOptimalPowerFlow` type.
-By default, these values are initially established using the active and reactive power outputs of the generators and the initial bus voltage magnitudes angles:
+By default, these values are initially established using the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles:
 ```@repl ACOptimalPowerFlow
 generator = analysis.power.generator;
 print(system.generator.label, generator.active, generator.reactive)